AMM & DEX Venues

 V3 and V4 show different prices for the same pair — which is right?

 Both are correct — they are independent pools with separate price state.
-Because swap flow actively equalizes prices, they usually trade within a few basis points of each other under normal conditions.
+Because swap flow actively equalizes prices, they normally trade within a few basis points of each other.
 A persistent difference indicates a real price divergence between the pools.